March 2026 Slice of Life, No. 1

 Writing about my writing

 I chose to name things that I see in the first days of spring.
-Then I brainstormed verbs to go with those nouns–what they do in the spring.
+Then I brainstormed verbs to go with those nouns.
+I asked myself what those nouns do in the spring.
 I paired these together–nouns and verbs–to form the basic lines of the poem.
-I then chose to bookend my poem with a reference to the seasons that bookend spring–Cold melts away evokes winter at the beginning of the poem; Summer’s coming, the closing line, looks forward.
+I added some modifiers and complements.
+I then chose to bookend my poem with a reference to the seasons that bookend spring.
+Cold melts away evokes winter at the beginning of the poem; Summer’s coming, the closing line, looks forward.